 When he tries just guessing words, we either take a break or I’ll help him with the first sound as a clue.

 The book is now matching sounds to the letter names!
 The alphabet is written largely and we pointed to a-J saying the sounds.
 (We sung them, as he knows the song already).

 I was pretty sure he wouldn’t remember the names of any, except he did remember a few!
 In the next lesson (74), they reviewed letter names a-j and introduced the names k-u.
 Then, for the first time the book had him point to a few words and say each letter name.
 A few were o-l-d, t-o-l-d, c-o-r-n, and b-o-r-n.

 While he got a lot wrong, I feel something like this just takes a ton of practice when learning how to read and eventually the brain remembers.
-When he got tired of it, we just moved on.

 Big changes in 74